gbionde/lua-awesomewm/README.md

 It is fully configurated and customized with .lua, but you can extend it to .py if you wish.

 [Start learning about awesome here](https://awesomewm.org/)

+# About gruvbox

+My current color scheme, read more about it on [gruvbox official github repos](https://github.com/morhetz/gruvbox.)